Ujjalt/ujjaltimshina/_pages/about.md

 **“I enjoy reading the elegantly written articles and lecture notes available at Terry Tao blogs [here](https://terrytao.wordpress.com/) and Mathematics Site - J.S.
 Milne [here](https://www.jmilne.org/math/).”**

+Get busy living with the questions, or dying with the brittle little lies you mistook for answers.